-This boils down to the fact that, if you have children when your spouse abandons you, a family court judge may wind up awarding you sole custody.
+This boils down to the fact that, if you have minor children when your spouse leaves you, a family court judge may wind up awarding you sole custody.
 Your spouse will also be required to pay child support; that support can be enforced through the courts.

 Contact us at (858) 943-2060 to arrange to discuss your case today.